JanuaryLabs/serverize/src/pages/guides/node.md

    - The `EXPOSE 3000` command exposes port `3000` for the application to listen on.

    - The `CMD ["node", "src/index.js"]` command starts the application by running the `src/index.js` script.
-     You can instead use `npm start` or any other command that starts your application.

 ### Dockerignore